sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 ## Bring in the parameter values from SSM

 Run the commands below to bring the parameter store values into ENV variables to make the manual build easier.
-**IF AT ANY POINT YOU ARE DISCONNECTED, RERUN THE BLOCK BELOW, THEN CONTINUE FROM WHERE YOU DISCONNECTED FROM**

 ```
 DBPassword=$(aws ssm get-parameters --region us-east-1 --names /A4L/Wordpress/DBPassword --with-decryption --query Parameters[0].Value)